agentbetty/innerstate/_posts/2017-08-07-cancertrials.markdown

 ---
 layout: case
-permalink: /case-study/report-card
+permalink: /case-study/cancer-trials
 keyword: case
-title: National Report Card
+title: Cancer Trials
 section1-title: The Challenge
 section1-para1: A national agency created-program to evaluate the education progress of elementary, middle, and high school students across the nation in key learning areas.
 This site is essentially a web application where users are asked to report data on students and their performance at different intervals over an academic year.
 section1-para2: Why and where are users struggling with the tasks on this site?